munstermedia/deploy-commander/README.md

 Actions define a set of commands to execute.
 This is one of the core elements of the system.
 The key defined will be usable in the command line execute. (fab go run:<action>)

-* title : General text to parse when executing
+* description : General text to parse when executing
 * commands : Many command definitions to execute

 ##### commands